Been there. Done that.

 My goal is to help you become your own coach as quickly as possible.
 The frequency with which I meet clients does vary.
 A typical program might involve meeting every week for the first two months, then every other week for two months, and then monthly for a few months, and then whenever you’d like to check in or you run into a new challenge.

 $150 USD per session.
 That’s a 50 minute video chat call and includes the email notes and the personal online support via email/text/social media after the session.
-If you’d like to chat about a discounted rate for purchasing several sessions upfront, I’m happy to discuss that.
+I also do discounts for buying multiple sessions upfront.
+If you purchase 4 sessions upfront, I throw in a 5th session free.